 A secret that all sales professionals know is to do some research on the company you will be approaching.
 After all, they will have to convince the prospect why they need to buy their product/service.
 And the best way to do this is by convincing them that your product will provide value to them.

-Sellers can use various sources for research when looking into new potential customers, like at the company’s website and their social media platforms.
+Sellers can use various sources for research when looking into new potential customers, like the company’s website and their social media platforms.

 Building rapport with a potential buyer means that once they have committed to a purchase, the chances are they will be more likely to return to your sellers for future purchases as there is already a relationship established.

-Clarify the Impact
+Clarify the Impact and Value

 It should be clear to the client what you’re selling and how it will impact and improve their own business.
 Don’t expect the client to ask many questions about what the product is and how it will benefit them.
 Your sellers need to introduce them clearly and confidently.